-Brighten up your home with a Christmas lantern.
-Learn how to turn an ordinary lantern into a festive decoration.
+Brighten up your home with a beautiful Christmas lantern.
+Learn how to turn an ordinary lantern into a festive decoration that will brighten up your home by watching our how-to video tutorial or reading on for a photo tutorial with step-by-step written instructions.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate